SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    ---
       extension Array: Loggable where Element == Int {}
       extension Array: Loggable where Element == String {}
-   !! error: redundant conformance of 'Array<Element>' to protocol 'Loggable'
+   !! <REPL Input>:1:18: error: redundant conformance of 'Array<Element>' to protocol 'Loggable' !! extension Array: Loggable where Element == String {}
+   !! ^
+   !! <REPL Input>:1:1: note: 'Array<Element>' declares conformance to protocol 'Loggable' here !! extension Array: Loggable where Element == Int {}
+   !! ^

 ..
 NOTE:
     Should this give a resolving example about how to implement this?